-26As summarized by one of our respondents: "We get no support from the Jan Shikshak.
+$^{^{23}}$ As summarized by one of our respondents: "We get no support from the Jan Shikshak.
 Their job is mainly delivering letters and some academic work.
 They don't even come to deliver the letters and call us to the office; forget about academic work.
 I have never seen any cluster principal come to the school.
 If they need any teacher from us then they call us and take them.
 But they never help us with anything."

-$^{^{27}}$ Although the program was developed and iterated over 5 years, the three phases of program implementation happened mostly in different samples.
-Nearly all schools in the $\sim 25{,}000$ school scale-up would have only experienced the program once, as a short burst of activity focused on completing the self-assessments after which there were no follow-ups.
-Combined with a general proliferation of short-lived reform initiatives in education, this view is perhaps unsurprising.
+24Although the program was developed and iterated over 5 years, the three phases of program implementation happened mostly in different samples.
+Nearly all schools in the $\sim 25,000$ school scale-up would have only experienced the program once, as a short burst of activity focused on completing the self-assessments after which there were no follow-ups.
+Combined with a general proliferation of short-lived reform initiatives in education,

-of time they will achieve that.
+So firstly, government should run all the policies for a longer time for them to have a real effect. [...]
+If they work on one project consistently then over a period of time they will achieve that.
 By the time the program starts achieving something they switch to something else.
 They think that the children aren't learning enough, education quality is falling and change the program.
 But if quality is the goal of the program, then it should be looked at in the long run. [...]
 The government is patting us on the back through their policies and we show them achievement on paper by reporting so.
 On paper, all policies are a success.
 (Teacher, Shaala Siddhi School)